 In 1983 the Peninsula Choral Society changed its name to the Virginia Choral Society of Tidewater.
 The members continue to come from areas across Hampton Roads: Hampton, Newport News, Williamsburg, Gloucester, Mathews, Virginia Beach, Norfolk, Portsmouth, Chesapeake, Suffolk, York County and Poquoson.

 In 2006 the Virginia Senate Joint Resolution No. 69 recognized the Virginia Choral Society as it celebrated its 75th anniversary and its mission.
-The Society stands on the threshold of its 86th season – still one of the oldest continuously performing community choruses.
+The Society is still one of the oldest continuously performing community choruses.

 The number of singers in the Society fluctuates; there have been as few as 40 members and as many as 150.
 Membership within the Society consists of people who love to sing, not necessarily trained voices.
 Of course, there are those in the Society who have devoted years of study to voice and/or instrumental music, as well as those who have a lot of desire to labor with a group.
 Creating a successful chorus that works hard and performs well.
 The Society has occasionally worked with local orchestras and soloists (both instrumental and vocal from outside the group) but talent within the Society is recognized and, in fact, many concerts make use of all “family” talent.

 The Virginia Choral Society is a non-profit organization whose purpose is to promote, educate, and advocate for a broad range of choral music.
 The Society strives to raise community awareness of all facets of the performing arts and to engage with other organizations in support of the arts.
 Additionally, we support the artistic endeavors of young musicians through scholarships, guest performances, summer workshops and other opportunities.